wcarhart/birdhouse/README.md

 brew tap wcarhart/tools
 brew install birdhouse
 ```
-Birdhouse replies on the Twitter API.
+Birdhouse relies on the Twitter API.
 You'll need proper API credentials to use it.
 If you need an API key, get one [here](https://developer.twitter.com/en/apply-for-access).

 Install your API keys with the `birdhouse init` command:
 ```bash